-Many of the elements of the abstract architecture are defined to be key-value tuples, or KVTs.
+Many of the elements of the abstract architecture are defined to be key-value-tuples, or KVTs.
+For example, an ACL message, its envelope, and agent descriptions are all KVTs.
 The concept of a KVT is central to the notion of architectural extensibility, and so it is discussed in some length here.

-A KVT consists of an unordered set of key-value pairs.
-Each key-value pair has two elements, as the term implies.
-The first element, the key, is a token drawn from an administered name space.
+A KVT consists of an unordered set of key-value-pairs.
+Each key-value-pair has two elements, as the term implies.
+The first element, the key, is a pair-element drawn from an administered name space.
 All keys defined by the Abstract Architecture are drawn from a name space managed by FIPA.
 This makes it possible for concrete architectures, or individual implementations, to add new architectural elements in a manner which is guaranteed not to conflict with the Abstract Architecture.